"Starlight

 All song titles (or guesses at song titles) listed here are either known, or assumed to be, by Bob Dylan.
 Bobs co-authors are credited for songs known to be joint compositions.
 Ive omitted unidentified instrumentals, most of which are just jams.

 Some songs have no known "official" title and are listed several times under the various titles that have appeared for them (which people guess at or make up because they don't know the title Bob has given the song).
 A good example is the unreleased and uncopyrighted song with lyrics about Van Gogh worked on by Bob in a Denver hotel room in March 1966.
-This has been given several titles, namely THE PAINTING BY VAN GOGH, POSITIVELY VAN GOGH, MOST DEFINITELY NOT VAN GOGH and SPURIOUSLY SEVENTEEN WINDOWS (THE PAINTING BY VAN GOGH)!
-Bob's choice of title is still not known.
+This has been given several titles, namely DEFINITELY VAN GOGH, THE PAINTING BY VAN GOGH, POSITIVELY VAN GOGH, MOST DEFINITELY NOT VAN GOGH and SPURIOUSLY SEVENTEEN WINDOWS (THE PAINTING BY VAN GOGH)!
+Bob's choice of title as POSITIVELY VAN GOGH was finally made known with the release of the Columbia/Legacy 18CD set "The Bootleg Series Vol. 12 - Bob Dylan 1965-1966 The Cutting Edge Collector's Edition", Nov 2015.
 SPURIOUSLY SEVENTEEN WIDOWS, of which the last title may be a mis-hearing, is a joke title made up by Paul Cable for the unreleased TELL ME, MOMMA.
 (He obviously didn't know then that Bob had just called it TELL ME, MOMMA after all!)

 If the authorship of a title is not identified in any of the sources it is indicated as "Bob Dylan?".

-Some titles identified in the sources as unreleased Dylan songs are in fact session sheet or working titles of released songs or unreleased songs known better by other names.
+Some titles identified in the sources as unreleased Dylan songs are in fact session sheet or working titles of released songs or unreleased songs now known better by other names.
 LOVE COPY is a good example - this was named by Larry Sloman in his Rolling Thunder Logbook as being an unreleased song from the "Desire" sessions (which it then was).
 Michael Krogsgaard's examination of the 1976 Columbia studio records revealed LOVE COPY not to be a new song, but a working title for ABANDONED LOVE, released in 1985 on "Biograph".
 Such titles are listed in the directory for completeness.
-A partial list of such titles appears in the book by Clinton Heylin "Dylan: Behind Closed Doors, The Recording Sessions 1960-1994", others appear in Michael Krogsgaard's series of articles on Bob's recording sessions in the "Telegraph" and now "The Bridge".
+A partial list of such titles appears in the various books by Clinton Heylin cited, others appear in Michael Krogsgaard's series of articles on Bob's recording sessions in the "Telegraph" and now "The Bridge".

 Circulation Codes